klebgenomics/Kleborate/README.md

 Kleborate outputs a simple categorical virulence score, and if resistance screening is enabled, an antimicrobial resistance score as well.
 These scores provide a rough categorisation of the strains to facilitate monitoring resistance-virulence convergence:

 * The virulence score ranges from 0 to 5:
-  * 0 = none of the acquired virulence loci (i.e. negative for all of yersiniabactin, colibactin, aerobactin, salmochelin)
+  *	0 = none of the acquired virulence loci (i.e. negative for all of yersiniabactin, colibactin, aerobactin)
-  * 1 = yersiniabactin only
+  *	1 = yersiniabactin
-  * 2 = yersiniabactin and colibactin, or colibactin only
+  *	2 = yersiniabactin and colibactin (or colibactin only)
-  * 3 = aerobactin and/or salmochelin only (without yersiniabactin or colibactin)
+  *	3 = aerobactin (without yersiniabactin or colibactin)
-  * 4 = aerobactin and/or salmochelin with yersiniabactin (without colibactin)
+  *	4 = aerobactin with yersiniabactin (without colibactin)
-  * 5 = yersiniabactin, colibactin and aerobactin and/or salmochelin
+  *	5 = yersiniabactin, colibactin and aerobactin

+Note salmochelin (_iro_) is not explicitly considered in the virulence score, for simplicity.
+Salmochelin typically appears alongside aerobactin on the _Kp_ virulence plasmids, and so presence of aerobactin (score of 3-5) generally implies presence of salmochelin.
+However we prioritise aerobactin in the calculation of the score, as aerobactin is specifically associated with growth in blood and is a stronger predictor of the hypervirulence phenotype (see [this review](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6349525/)).
+Salmochelin is also occasionally present with _ybt_, in the ICE_Kp_ variant - ICE_Kp1_, but this will still score 1.

 * The resistance score ranges from 0 to 3:
   * 0 = no ESBL, no carbapenemase (regardless of colistin resistance)